EVs vs. ICE Automobiles: An Overview

 What is the power mechanism that drives an ICE automobile forward?

 Liquefied fossil fuel, or petroleum, is the energy source in an internal combustion engine.
 When the liquid is forced into the engine, it is converted into a gas form using a pressure constriction device or a venturi mechanism.
-The venturi allows compressed air and a splitting process to convert liquid gas into an atomized gas.
+The venturi allows compressed air to pass through a splitting process, converting liquid gas into an atomized gas.
 The atomized gas is forced into the combustion chamber.
 A firing spark ignites the atomized gas in the piston chamber.
 The firing spark ignites the atomized gas, creating an explosion.
 The result causes the piston to thrust downward with force.
-As the piston rises, the exhaust is emitted into a chamber, which eventually goes out of the car's rear.
-A multi-cylinder engine produces enough power thrust to drive the automobile forward when done sequentially.
-The power is transferred from the motor directly through a transmission, drive train, and rear differential to the rear wheels.
+As the piston rises, the exhaust is emitted into a chamber, which eventually exits the car’s rear.
+A multi-cylinder engine produces enough power to drive the automobile forward when operated sequentially. he power is transferred directly from the motor through a transmission, drive train, and rear differential to the rear wheel.
+Utilizing technological advancements, the engine can accelerate to achieve a greater thrust and higher revolutions per minute.
+Although the spark is a minor component of the entire engine system, it is the most important and necessary event.
+The engine would only start or accelerate with fuel, fuel atomization, and the spark.
+Many of us, including myself, believe that more horsepower and faster acceleration are desirable when used in moderation.

 Battery manufacturing: